How to Recreate Jon Hopkins’ Emerald Rush Synth Sound in Ableton Live

 -

-Lower attack = more glitchy accents
+Lower attack = glitchy accents

 -

-Lower hold = more stutter and chop
+Lower hold = more stutter

 -

-Higher release = smoother transitions
+Higher release = smoother flow

 -